INSTM Bulletin is indexed and abstracted in :

 All relevant photographs, graphs, schemes, maps and diagrams should be named as Figure.

-Positioning Figures and Tables: Figure captions should be below the figures; table heads should appear above the tables.
-Insert figures and tables after they are cited in the text.
+Positioning Figures and Tables: Insert figures and tables after they are cited in the text.
 Use “Figure 1”and “Table 1” in bold fonts.
+Figure captions should be below the figures; table heads should appear above the tables.

 Figure Labels: Use 9 point Arial for Figure labels.
 Use words rather than symbols or abbreviations when writing Figure axis labels to avoid confusing the reader.
 If units are included in the label, present them within parentheses.
 Do not label axes only with units.
 In the example, write “Magnetization (A/m)” or “Magnetization (A·m–1)”, not just “A/m”.
 Do not label axes with a ratio of quantities and units.
 For example, write “Temperature (K)”, not “Temperature/K”.

-Figures should not duplicate information found in tables.
-Figures are provided in TIF, BMP, JPG formats with a resolution of at least 300 dpi.
-Authors are encouraged to provide figures in color.
-Multi-part figures should be labeled with uppercase letters (A, B, etc.), Arial 9 pt.
-Inside the figures, Arial 9 pt font is recommended.
-Figures and diagrams in the Word format should be grouped within a single object.
 All figures should be numbered with the author’s surname and/or the title of the article included.
 The figure files must be named, for example: Amara1.tif, Amara_2.tif, etc., organized in the Amara_Figures folder.
 Each figure should be referenced in the article.
 For contributions referring to photographs taken from social media and citizen science platforms, authors should provide proof that the information/photo provider has been contacted and granted permission.

 Online Supplementary Material may be used to enhance a publication and increase its visibility on the Web.
 All material that is essential to the understanding of an article should be included in the article itself.
 Closely related material that enhance understanding of an article and increase its visibility may be placed in an appendix.